 There were no material changes to the measures used to assess the risk exposure or the material risks over the reporting period.
-There has been no significant change in the Credit Risk profile over the year.
+There has been no significant change in the credit risk profile over the year, although the impact of the COVID-19 pandemic has been a consideration.

-DAS LEI has a "minimal" appetite for Credit Risk in 2019, such that it had a "preference for ultra-safe options that are low-risk and only have a minimal potential for reward".
-The aim is to mitigate credit risk to the extent that the costs of control are balanced with the expected rewards of implementation.
+DAS LEI has set an appetite for credit risk that has been agreed by the Board of DAS LEI, The aim of which is to mitigate credit risk to the extent that the costs of control are balanced with the expected rewards of implementation.
 DAS LEI accepts that its business model limits the extent to which credit risk can be mitigated but seeks over the longer term to implement procedures and initiatives that help reduce its exposure to credit risk.